JuhoErvasti/tat/README.md

 Here are the features which I'd like to add for the first proper version (more or less in order of importance):

 - Tests and CI
-- Display preview table in Main Menu
-- Jumping to specific FID
 - Display geometry column(s) as WKT
   - (Maybe) allow copying geometry as WKB in addition to WKT?
 - Optimize performance